-There will be more garbage than you think.
-It is etiquette to take responsibility for your own trash and to clean it up.
-Neatly separate the trash into cans, bottles, burnable garbage, and non-burnable garbage, then bring it to the designated garbage area.
+After your hanami picnic is over, there may be more garbage than anticipated.
+It is Japanese etiquette to take responsibility for your trash and clean up after yourselves.
+Neatly sort cans, bottles, and burnable and non-burnable trash before disposing it at designated garbage areas.

-It’s handy to have garbage bags in several large, medium, and small sizes.
-Small bags can also be used as sickness bags when needed.
+It’s convenient to have garbage bags in several large, medium, and small sizes.

-This will be useful when the weather is unstable or when needed.
-Be sure to place it into your bags beforehand.
+This will be useful when the weather is unstable, or rain clouds are on the forecast.
+Be sure to pack them in your bags beforehand.

-Cardboard can be used as a cushion when the ground is hard or as a table when assembled.
-It’s surprisingly useful to have on hand.
+Cardboard can either be used as a cushion when the ground is hard or a table when assembled correctly.
+It’s a surprisingly useful item to have on hand.

-There will be some days when it will still be cold during the hanami period, so it would be best to have a lap blanket or outer wear with you.
+Despite it being spring, there will be some chilly days during the hanami period.
+It would be best to have a lap blanket or some outer wear with you.